-There is no doubt that every reference to angels in Scripture refers to them in the masculine gender.
+Every reference to angels in Scripture is in the masculine gender.
 The Greek word for “angel” in the New Testament, angelos, is in the masculine form.
-In fact, the feminine form of angelos does not exist.
+In fact, a feminine form of angelos does not exist.
 There are three genders in grammar—masculine (he, him, his), feminine (she, her, hers), and neuter (it, its).
 Angels are never referred to in any gender other than masculine.
 In the many appearances of angels in the Bible, never is an angel referred to as “she” or “it.”
-Furthermore, when angels did appear, they always appeared dressed as human males (Genesis 18:2, 16; Ezekiel 9:2).
-No angel ever appeared in Scripture dressed as a female.
+Furthermore, when angels appeared, they were always dressed as human males (Genesis 18:2, 16; Ezekiel 9:2).
+No angel ever appears in Scripture dressed as a female.

 Some people point to Zechariah 5:9 as an example of female angels.
 That verse says, “Then I looked up—and there before me were two women, with the wind in their wings!
 They had wings like those of a stork, and they lifted up the basket between heaven and earth.”
 The problem is that the “women” in this prophetic vision are not called angels.
 They are called nashiym (“women”), as is the woman in the basket representing wickedness in verses 7 and 8.
 By contrast, the angel that Zechariah was speaking to is called a malak, a completely different word meaning “angel” or “messenger.”
 The fact that the women have wings in Zechariah’s vision might suggest angels to our minds, but we must be careful about going beyond what the text actually says.
 A vision does not necessarily depict actual beings or objects—consider the huge flying scroll Zechariah sees earlier in the same chapter (Zechariah 5:1–2).